cromachina/art-timelapse/README.md

 By recording the end of each stroke of a drawing, you get the largest amount of information about the timelapse without any redundancy, which can end up creating compact videos with minimal editing.

 ### Recording
-There are several methods to record with:
+- The program will only record a new video frame after you have finished a click that had started in the target window/area.
+  - Because of this, you may leave the program running indefinitely and not have to worry about pausing recording.
+- Keystrokes will not create new video frames.
 #### SAI memory capture
 - If using `--sai`, the program will read frames directly from the running SAI instance.
 - It will ask you which opened canvas you want to record.
 - It will try to automatically find the window of SAI to track clicks, but if it cannot find the window, you will be asked to click on SAI's window instead.
 - It will only record a new frame if it is different from the last frame, as to prevent clicks on other parts of the program from creating redundant frames.
 #### PSD capture
 - If using `--psd-file <filename>`, a frame will be captured every time the PSD file is finished being written to (such as after saving).
 #### Screen capture